6vx/playFabSvelte/README.md

 > add src/lib

-I love the lib way of doing things and don't know why it was taken out of the default application.
+I love the lib way of doing things, never go back.
+Haters that want to old component folder are out their minds.

 ---

 ## Change the titleId

-> TitleId
+> TitleId = "#####"

-Change the titleid to your titleId.
+Change the titleid in /lib/localStore.js to match your project's titleId.

 ---

+# Contribution Guidelines

+---

 ## boiler plate components for static svelte site

-I'd like to make this super barebones and allow people (or just myself) to simply swap in their own playFab title ID and get all the functionality of playFab right away.

-I like to build static sites only, I'll be making this with that in mind.
-I use AWS Lambda's in my normal life but I'll try to use the playFab cloudScripts when possible.
-They seem to have a limited funcionality and ...
-Actually now that I think about it...
+Examples for copying / learning how to use playfab or svelte.

+If a component is demonstrating something new for the first time it should contain lots of comments and very descriptive variable and method names.

 ---

 ## cloudScript

-Going to put handlers needed to execute into the comments below a components script.
-That way anyone can just copy the handler into their own cloudScript revision and expect the functionality.
-Dope.
+When using cloudscript handlers all script should be available as a comment at the bottom of the component for someone to copy and add to their own revision.